yagent/xrp-ledger-api/README.md

   xrpl.to handles all the indexing, aggregation, and calculation:

-  - Token prices — calculated from live DEX activity, converted to USD
+  - Token prices calculated from live DEX activity, converted to USD
-  - OHLC candles — aggregated from trade history at multiple timeframes
+  - OHLC candles aggregated from trade history at multiple timeframes
-  - Volume and market cap — computed continuously across all trading pairs
+  - Volume and market cap computed continuously across all trading pairs
-  - Holder analytics — trustline crawling and distribution analysis
+  - Holder analytics from trustline crawling and distribution analysis
-  - NFT floor prices — tracked across all marketplace activity
+  - NFT floor prices tracked across all marketplace activity
-  - Risk scores — pattern detection and creator analysis
+  - Risk scores from pattern detection and creator analysis
-  - WebSocket streams — clean typed events instead of raw transaction metadata
+  - WebSocket streams as clean typed events instead of raw transaction metadata

   The platform has served over 61 million API requests across 162 countries.

   Why the XRP Ledger

-  If you're evaluating which chain to build on:

   - Native DEX — order book built into the protocol, not a smart contract
   - Native AMM — protocol routes trades to whichever gives better price